-6. Support for pupils
+7. Support for pupils

-- 6.1.
+- 7.1.
 The school recognises that children who are abused or witness violence may find it difficult to develop a sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 When at school their behaviour may be challenging and defiant or they may be withdrawn.
-The school will endeavour to support the pupil through: - the content of the curriculum; - the school ethos which promotes a positive, supportive and secure

-- environment and gives pupils a sense of being valued; - ensuring that, through the school Behaviour Policy, the pupil knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred; - liaison with other agencies that support the pupil such as social care, Children and Adolescent Mental Health Service, and the educational psychology service; and - ensuring that when a pupil who has a Child Protection Plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed. - 6.2 All staff should have the skills, knowledge and understanding to keep Looked After and previously Looked After children safe.
-It is important that all agencies work together and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group (see the Looked After Children Policy). - 6.3 Children with special educational needs and disabilities (SEND) or certain health conditions can face additional safeguarding challenges and may need extra pastoral support.
+The school will endeavour to support the pupil through: - the content of the curriculum; - the school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued; - ensuring that, through the school Behaviour Policy, the pupil knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred; - liaison with other agencies that support the pupil such as social care, Children and Adolescent Mental Health Service, and the educational psychology service; and - ensuring that when a pupil who has a Child Protection Plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed. - 7.2 All staff should have the skills, knowledge and understanding to keep Looked After and previously Looked After children safe.
+It is important that all agencies work together and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group (see the Looked After Children Policy). - 7.3 Children with special educational needs and disabilities (SEND) or certain health conditions can face additional safeguarding challenges and may need extra pastoral support.
 Staff must be aware that additional barriers can exist when recognising abuse and neglect in this group of children.
-These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEND being disproportionally impacted by behaviours such as bullying, without outwardly showing any sign; and - communication barriers and difficulties in overcoming these barriers - 6.4 Children who may be lesbian, gay, bi or trans (LGBT) is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children. - 6.5 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-At Farmor's School, we endeavour to reduce the additional barriers faced by providing a safe space for them to voice any concerns (lunchtime club in The Centre)
+These can include:

+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEND being disproportionally impacted by behaviours such as bullying, without outwardly showing any sign; and - communication barriers and difficulties in overcoming these barriers - 7.4 Children who may be lesbian, gay, bi or trans (LGBT) is not in itself an inherent risk factor for harm.
+However, children who are LGBT can be targeted by other children. - 7.5 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+At Farmor's School, we endeavour to reduce the additional barriers faced by providing a safe space with a trusted adult (eg tutor, peer mentor, counsellor or through online support) where they can have their voice heard.

-7. Roles and responsibilities
+8. Roles and responsibilities